 The information has to be made publicly available in respect of sponsorship to attend meetings in 2012 and each calendar year thereafter.

-Companies should take steps to ensure that when the time comes they will be able to readily source the information to be published.
+Companies should take steps to ensure that they are able to readily source the information to be published.

 The Use of Consultants